Environmental, Social & Governance (ESG) Policy

 As part of our mission we seek to maintain a socially inclusive workplace that not only reflects the rich diversity of the UK population, but that is also a welcoming place for historically underrepresented groups in the pensions and financial services sector.

 In achieving our vision, we also aspire to be a role model within corporate society and to lead by example.
-This means in 2023 we have - and seek to maintain - gender parity across our business, our Executive Team and our Board.
-We are also very proud that 40% of our colleagues self identify as coming from a minority ethnic group, something remarkable in financial services.
+This means in 2024 we seek to maintain gender parity across our business, our Executive Team and our Board.
+We are also very proud that 36% of our colleagues self identify as coming from a minority ethnic group, something rare in financial services.

-We are proud to have achieved a workplace in which 91% of colleagues tell us they feel aligned with PensionBee’s mission, vision and values
+We are proud to have achieved a workplace in which 90% of colleagues tell us they feel aligned with PensionBee’s mission, vision and values.

-In our local community, our colleagues strive to be good role models in the society in which we all live, through our work with local state secondary schools, charities and community organisations.
+In our local community, our colleagues strive to be good role models in the society in which we all live, through our work with local state secondary schools and community organisations.

 As part of our vision for helping our customers achieve a happy retirement we take our responsibilities as an asset owner to heart.
 We recognise we have an important role to play in driving positive change through our customers’ ownership in some of the world’s largest companies.